 Effect on Value

-Just like any collectible item, be it classic cars or antique dolls, the better the condition of the item, the more it will be worth.
+Just like any collectible item, be it classic cars or antique dolls, the better the condition of the article, the more it will be worth.
 This effect on value takes into consideration the basic economic laws of supply and demand.
 Mints around the world make many modern coins by the millions, if not billions.
-The supply of these coins is enormous, and the chances of a coin collector finding an uncirculated coin are relatively certain.
+The quantity of these coins is enormous, and the chances of a coin collector finding an uncirculated coin are relatively sure.
 Coin collectors did not save a lot of coins from the 1800s and before, and hence the supply is limited.

 Acquiring Uncirculated Coins for Your Coin Collection

 Purchasing classic uncirculated United States coins can be more of a challenge and a strain on your coin collecting budget.
-You will have to purchase these coins from a coin dealer or online auction.
+You will have to purchase these coins from a coin dealer or at an online auction.
+Stay away from on regulated sites like eBay or small auction sites.
+Larger auction houses such as Heritage, Great Collections, or Stacks Bowers, are trusted sources for rare roins.
 Depending on the coin type and date, uncirculated specimens of classic United States, coins can range from a few dollars to a few hundred thousand dollars.

 Purchasing an uncirculated world or foreign coins can be accomplished through a visit to your local coin dealer or online transactions.
 Buying world coins on eBay can be an adventure in itself.
 There are so many international sellers that you can virtually purchase any modern world coin at a reasonable price.